The Great Lie of “Men Have It Easy”

 Men have, in many instances, become fair game for blanket and broad-brush negative sentiments.
 Likewise, the idea that all men benefit from “patriarchy” is nonsense.
 You have not met “every man”.
 Even if you could, you still wouldn’t necessarily get the full picture of their internal dynamic, what they are feeling, and the hidden pain that they might be carrying.
 And, of course, even men who are seemingly succeeding on certain criteria—such as financial—might nevertheless feel lonely, depressed, misunderstood, or whatever else.
 Don’t be the unsophisticated generalist about men; seek to understand the individual and their unique circumstances.
 You would wish for the same!

-2. The Hidden Pandemic of Male Suicide
+2. The Hidden Pandemic

 Courtesy: Pinterest